ponysay/react-candidates-wp/README.md

 - Implicit signup
 - Supports CNAME files

-If you’re using tools like Grunt, Gulp, or a static site generator like Jekyl
+If you’re using tools like Grunt, Gulp, or a static site generator like Jekyll, your files are output into a compile directory like `_site/`, `build/`, or `www/`.
+From the root of your project, pass Surge the path to this directory to upload your compiled assets.

+    surge www

+You may also a